ilham-bouk/Project-tracking-intro-component/README.md

 - CSS Grid
 - Desktop-first workflow

 You will find all the required assets in the `/design` folder.
-The assets are already optimized.
+The assets are already optimized.<br>
 There is also a `style-guide.md` file containing the information you'll need, such as color palette and fonts.

 ### Useful resources